Landmatters Permaculture Project in Devon 06/07 2012, a month of persistent rain, an occasional sun-ray and my first experience of cabin fever.

 I guess, what I try to convey here, is this, spoken by a man who was born in the year 0 AD: “Be in the world, but not of the world” There’s so much madness in our present world, due to mind-control of all sorts and abuse of power and ripping our planet apart or leave it barren.

 Don’t get me wrong, there’s no such thing as “better” in my words and choice of lifestyle, it’s truly about choosing what’s best for me in the present moment, in sync with the process of change I’m in.
 To be in England is the best for me, I always feel that I’m home on this island.

 This ancient island is calling me home, as it were.
 I’ve found truth and learned to accept it as truth.
 Therefore I can take responsibility for who I am and for my purpose in life.
 I cannot decide what’s best for others, or you, who read this.
 I know my shouts into the Universe are often loud and clear.
 To some it’s amusing, to others it’s felt like intimidating.
 I’m used to be a leader.

 Back to Landmatters now.
-On a totally unexpected moment, pumping the water from the communal well, I spoke with a woman at Landmatters, who expressed in words, what I’m truly living now: taking part in the empowering of women, at the end of this era, honoring our womanhood, by being alive and present through this time of change: the rejuvenation of the feminine qualities of life.
-The way in which she expressed it moved me to tears and she understood…. standing together, woman to woman…. looking into each other’s eyes, smiling.
+On a totally unexpected moment, pumping the water from the communal well, I spoke with a woman at Landmatters, who expressed in words, what I’m truly living now: taking part in the empowering of women, at the end of this era, honoring our womanhood, by being alive and present through this time of change: the rejuvenation of the feminine qualities of life (also in men).
+The way in which she expressed it, moved me to tears and she understood….
+We were standing together, woman to woman…. looking into each other’s eyes, smiling.